intentor/adic/README.md

 3\.
 Create the context root (e. g.
 GameRoot.cs) of your scene by inheriting from `Intentor.Adic.ContextRoot`.

 **NOTE**: there should be only one context root per scene.

+**HINT**: when using a context root for each scene of your game, to make the project more organized, on `Scripts` folder create folders for each of your scenes that will hold their own scripts and context roots.

 ```cs
 using UnityEngine;